BladiMoyano/BladiMoyano.github.io/README.md

-# Monthly Expenditures Project: Excel, SQL, PowerBI ETC
+# Monthly Expenditures Project: Excel, SQL, PowerBI

 ### Overview
 The client is seeking clarity on their financial habits, particularly for the month of November.
 They require a clear and comprehensive visualization of their spending patterns to better manage their savings and improve financial decision-making.